hadirizvi7/PersonalWebsite/README.md

 - Utilizing the Django framework in Python
 - Basic HTML sytnax and features (ex. adding hyperlinks)
-- Styling my webiste using Bootstrap and CSS
+- Styling my website using CSS/Bootstrap